 7. Backup Power Generation

 At a local level, stationary fuel cells are used as part of uninterruptible power supply (UPS) systems, where continuous uptime is critical.
 Both hospitals and data centers are increasingly looking to hydrogen to meet their uninterruptible power supply needs.
-Recently, Microsoft made headlines with a successful test of its new hydrogen backup generators, running one data center’s servers on nothing but hydrogen for two days.
+In 2020, Microsoft made headlines with a successful test of its new hydrogen backup generators, running one data center’s servers on nothing but hydrogen for two days.

 8. Mobile Power Generation